Paula J Mellom

 Biography

 Dr. Mellom holds a Ph.D. in linguistics specializing in second language acquisition and educational linguistics.
 She has more than 30-years experience working with culturally and linguistically diverse learners in the United States and Central America.
-She works primarily with pre and inservice teachers to develop their ability to make academic content accessible to linguistically and culturally diverse learners in face-to-face, hybrid and virtual spaces.
+She works primarily with pre and inservice teachers to develop their ability to make academic content accessible to linguistically and culturally diverse learners.
 Her qualitative analysis explores the role of collaborative, conversation-based instruction in identity construction, and cognitive and linguistic development.

-Development of research-based tools to facilitate K-12 teachers’ implementation of culturally responsive, collaborative, conversation-based pedagogy
+The development of research-based tools to facilitate K-12 teachers’ implementation of culturally responsive, collaborative, conversation-based pedagogies.

-Qualitative analysis of the constructed responses of elementary students to examine the impact of a culturally responsive, collaborative, conversation-based pedagogy on student writing
+The impact of a culturally responsive, collaborative, conversation-based pedagogy on multilingual student writing.

 Areas of Expertise